jemaddux/jemaddux.github.io/index.md

 ## Principal Software Engineer

-With over a decade of experience crafting robust web applications, I specialize in building scalable solutions that drive business growth.
+I have over a decade of experience crafting robust web applications, I specialize in building scalable solutions that drive business growth.
 My journey in software engineering has been marked by leading high-impact initiatives at companies ranging from innovative startups to established enterprises.

 My expertise spans across:
 - Backend: Ruby on Rails, Node.js